RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 RegressionAndOtherStories.jl contains supporting (Julia) functions and the data files used in ["Regression and Other Stories"](https://avehtari.github.io/ROS-Examples/) by Andrew Gelham, Jennifer Hill and Aki Vehtari.

-It is also used in project SR2StanPluto.jl v9+, a revised inplementation of the [Statistical Rethinking](https://github.com/StatisticalRethinkingJulia) support functions using Makie.jl and CausalInference.jl.
+The package is also used in project SR2StanPluto.jl v9+, a revised inplementation of the [Statistical Rethinking](https://github.com/StatisticalRethinkingJulia) support functions using Makie.jl, CausalInference.jl and GraphViz.jl.

 ## Contents